Generalized Cluster Structures Related to the Drinfeld Double of $GL_n$: Two generalized cluster structures on

+Results of similar considerations in all the remaining cases are summarized in Table~\ref{table:typesQ} that contains, for each case, the values of the charge after the three possible mutations and possible types of $Q$ depending on the values of $\alpha$, $\beta$, and $\gamma$.

-It remains to consider quivers of type $[1,1,1]$ in Cases 2, 3 and 4 as possible candidates for the quiver $Q_2$.
+It follows from the results presented in the table that the only possible candidates for the quiver $Q_2$ are quivers of type $[1,1,1]$ in Cases 2, 3 and 4.
 In all three cases the next node in the path should have the same charge.
 If $Q_2$ is as in Case 2 then the next node is obtained by mutation at vertex $3$, and the resulting quiver is $Q'=Q(0,\alpha,\gamma)$ with $\alpha<0$ and $\gamma>0$.
 This situation is covered by Case 3, and the other two mutations of $Q'$ yield $C(Q')+4\gamma>C(Q')$ and $C(Q')+|2\alpha|>C(Q')$.
 Consequently, the maximality condition for the charge of $Q_2$ fails.